bhaaskara/InterviewQA/MyQA.md

 how to open a support ticket?
     whats the details they might ask, like logs or any files from us or from our account?

+how you are monitoring your AKS cluster ? are you using Azure container registry ?

+GIt
+    how to create a  branch, are you creating a branch for every change you do ? and are you creating a pull request ?

+    how the code review and approvals happens ?
 ```
 # General
 - Whats your day to day activities